First steps with BGA Studio

 Go to BGA Studio website: http://en.studio.boardgamearena.com

-Choose one of your 10 accounts (ex: myusername0), and login into the website - as you would do for Board Game Arena.
+Choose one of your 10 accounts (ex: myusername0, password was sent in welcome email), and login into the website - as you would do for Board Game Arena.

 Create a new game project

-You can do most of projects-related operation from "Control Panel / Manage games".
+You can do most of the projects-related operations from "Control Panel / Manage games".
 In particular, you can create a new project automatically from there.